 If designing the perfect IoT security policy seems impossible, it’s because it is.

-As long as people are involved in designing and developing IoT systems, we’ll see mistakes made and vulnerabilities introduced.
+As long as people are involved in designing and developing IoT and physical security systems, we’ll see mistakes made and vulnerabilities introduced.

 But that doesn’t mean we should give up: we owe it to ourselves and our future to learn from these mistakes and find ways to minimize risk.